minhhuyenle/minhhuyenle.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Huyen, a first-year Ph.D. student in Computer Science at [VinUniversity](https://vinuni.edu.vn) and Research Assistant at [VinUni-Illinois Smart Health Center](https://smarthealth.vinuni.edu.vn) (VISHC), supervised by.
-[Dr. Hieu Pham](https://huyhieupham.github.io) and [Dr. Mai Tran](https://www.belab.vn/home).
+I'm Huyen, a first-year Ph.D. student in Computer Science at [VinUniversity](https://vinuni.edu.vn) and Research Assistant at [VinUni-Illinois Smart Health Center](https://smarthealth.vinuni.edu.vn) (VISHC).
 My research focuses on AI in Biomedical Imaging.

 I received my double-major Bachelor degree in Applied Information Engineering and International Commerce at [Yonsei University](http://www.yonsei.kr/en_sc/index.jsp) in February 2023.
 I was a software engineering at Smallmachines, South Korea from January 2023 to February 2024.